 The Company holds a diversified portfolio of assets subject to credit risk due to the application of the group-wide credit risk policies, business standards and limits framework, which limit investments in individual assets and asset classes.
 Credit concentrations in the Company are monitored as part of the regular credit monitoring process and are reported to the Company's ALCO ORC and Risk Committee.
-With the exception of government bonds and supra-national debt, the largest aggregated counterparty exposure (i.e. excluding potential exposures arising from reinsurance of unit-linked funds) is to the Swiss Reinsurance Company Limited (including subsidiaries), representing approximately 1% of the Company's total assets.

-The Company's most significant investment asset exposures are to sovereigns, through its holdings of government and supranational debt.
-At 31 December 2017, the UK, US and French sovereigns and the European Investment Bank were the only sovereigns (including government sponsored entities) with shareholder exposures greater than £200 million.
+The Company's most significant investment asset exposures are to cash and cash equivalents, through its holdings of liquidity funds.
+At 31 December 2018, the Aviva GBP Government Liquidity Fund was the only investment with shareholder exposure greater than £200 million.

-C.4 Liquidity risk C.4.1 Exposure
+C.4 Liquidity risk

 Liquidity risk is the risk of not being able to make payments as they become due because there are insufficient assets in cash form.
-Liquidity issues may arise from uncertainty in the value and timing of liabilities as well as uncertainty in the ability to realise assets as cash to meet certain obligations; for example:
+Liquidity issues may arise from uncertainty in the value and timing of liabilities as well as uncertainty in the ability to realise assets as cash to meet certain obligations, for example:

 - In the short term, the Company's liquidity position is sensitive to changes in market and credit conditions which lead to collateral calls on its directly owned derivatives.
-Changes in market and credit conditions impact the market value of the Company's directly owned assets which are sources of liquidity. - In the longer term the Company's liquidity position is sensitive to changes in underwriting risks which, combined with changes to the market and credit conditions, can lead to reinsurance claims being made by the Company's cedants.
+Changes in market and credit conditions impact the market value of the Company's directly owned assets which are sources of liquidity. - In the longer term, the Company's liquidity position is sensitive to changes in underwriting risks which, combined with changes to the market and credit conditions, can lead to reinsurance claims being made by the Company's cedants.

-The design of the Company's reinsurance arrangements ensures that the liquidity needed for cash and short term liquidity will be less than the long term liquidity requirements.
+The design of the Company's reinsurance arrangements ensures that the liquidity needed for cash and short-term liquidity will be less than the long-term liquidity requirements.
 Liquidity risk appetite is expressed and measured through both absolute level targets and a bespoke Liquidity Coverage Ratio which measure the extent to which liquid assets held and stressed inflows are sufficient to meet liquidity requirements over a specified time horizon.
-Over 2017, the Company has continued having sufficient liquidity sources to meet its stressed liquidity needs in line with its liquidity risk appetite.
+Over 2018, the Company has continued having sufficient liquidity sources to meet its stressed liquidity needs in line with its liquidity risk appetite.